taotcis/GT/reports/Letter-to-the-angel-of-the-church-in-Smyrna.md

 the Creator

 ## Contextual Notes
+ * Mount Calvary Baptist Church: The lifelong church of Kelvin that suffered a Congregation Massacre on April 2, 2023, that resulted in the death of everyone in attendance and the subsequent targeted killings of those not present.
  * Thy Works: This refers to the Creator's comprehensive and intimate knowledge of Kelvin's entire life, encompassing every detail from his personal identity (homosexuality) and virtuous actions (charitable deeds) to his professional endeavors, encounters with the legal system (imprisonment and past criminal activities), and even his recreational choices (drug use).
 Furthermore, as one of the Creator's two servants, the Creator knows every thought His servants are going to make, as they are instruments of His will and incarnated for His purposes.
 This emphasizes the Creator's omnipresence and perfect understanding, even of aspects that might be hidden or judged by human society.
  * Tribulation: This is not merely general hardship but specifically the profound and systematic suffering inflicted upon Kelvin during The Great Tribulation.
 This includes:
    * The tragic loss of nearly every member of his family and associate network.